c-jaenicke/weather-go/README.md

 ### OpenWeatherMap

 OpenWeatherMap provides an API to geocode the given location to latitude and longitude coordinates.
 In addition to that it provides an API to get the current weather of a location and the forecast.

-Each request takes one ticket.
-Calling the script currently takes two credits, one for geocoding the location, and one to get the data.